Augsburg textile and industry museum

 Nearby Attractions

-1. Augsburg Cathedral - A stunning example of Romanesque architecture, this cathedral is a must-see for its historical significance and beautiful stained glass windows.
+1. Augsburg Cathedral: A striking example of medieval architecture, the cathedral is known for its stunning stained glass windows and rich history.

 Insider Tips